 Any site/placement-specific requirements that may not be listed here are the student’s responsibility.
 Students should reach out to the EL Office if they have concerns about additional requirements stiputed by their site/preceptor.

-Confidentiality is of the utmost importance and students are required to sign a Confidentiality Agreement before their placements each year.
-Information about confidentiality expectations are outlined in the Expectations for Professionalism section of the EL handbook.
+Confidentiality is of the utmost importance and students are required to sign two confidentiality agreements before their placements each year.
+Information about confidentiality expectations are outlined in the Expectations for Professionalism section of the EL Handbook.

-The signed agreement must be uploaded to CORE annually.
+The signed agreements must be uploaded to CORE annually.

 Students must obtain a one-time criminal record check (CRC), including a vulnerable sector search (VSS), which is applicable for the duration of the program.